atari-monk/apollo/notes/001_project/001_apollo/001_mark_folder/001_mark_folder.md

-# Apollo Markdown
+# Apollo MarkFolder

 [Up](index.md)
 [Main](../../../../index.md)

-## Markdown, Github Pages, Notes
+## MarkFolder

+-   `MarkFolder` is a project based on GitHub Pages, Markdown.
+-   It's for accumulating knowlege.

+---

 Creating a structured approach for your notes with a single Markdown file per note and an index page is a good strategy for organization and navigation.
 Here’s how you can structure your GitHub Pages repository to achieve this: